pyexcel-webwares/django-excel/docs/source/index.rst

    :param sheet_name: For an excel book, there could be multiple sheets.
 If it is left
                       unspecified, the sheet at index 0 is loaded.
 For 'csv', 'tsv' file, *sheet_name* should be None anyway.
-   :param keywords: additional keywords to :meth:`pyexcel.get_sheet`
+   :param keywords: additional keywords to :func:`pyexcel.get_sheet`
    :returns: A sheet object

 .. method:: get_array(sheet_name=None, **keywords)

    :param sheet_name: same as :meth:`~django_excel.ExcelMixin.get_sheet`
-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.get_array`
    :returns: a two dimensional array, a list of lists

 .. method:: iget_array(sheet_name=None, **keywords)

    :param sheet_name: same as :meth:`~django_excel.ExcelMixin.get_sheet`
-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.iget_array`
    :returns: a generator for a two dimensional array, a list of lists

 .. method:: get_dict(sheet_name=None, name_columns_by_row=0, **keywords)

    :param sheet_name: same as :meth:`~django_excel.ExcelMixin.get_sheet`
    :param name_columns_by_row: uses the first row of the sheet to be column headers by default.
-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.get_dict`
    :returns: a dictionary of the file content

 .. method:: get_records(sheet_name=None, name_columns_by_row=0, **keywords)

    :param sheet_name: same as :meth:`~django_excel.ExcelMixin.get_sheet`
    :param name_columns_by_row: uses the first row of the sheet to be record field names by default.
-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.get_records`
    :returns: a list of dictionary of the file content

 .. method:: iget_records(sheet_name=None, name_columns_by_row=0, **keywords)

    :param sheet_name: same as :meth:`~django_excel.ExcelMixin.get_sheet`
    :param name_columns_by_row: uses the first row of the sheet to be record field names by default.
-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.iget_records`
    :returns: a generator for a list of dictionary of the file content

 .. method:: get_book(**keywords)

-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.get_book`
    :returns: a two dimensional array, a list of lists

 .. method:: get_book_dict(**keywords)

-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.get_book_dict`
    :returns: a two dimensional array, a list of lists

 .. method:: save_to_database(model=None, initializer=None, mapdict=None, **keywords)